syedshahwaiz-svg/Personal-Expense-Calculator-/README.md

 ## 📌 Overview

-**Personal Expense Calculator** is an intuitive financial tracking tool designed to streamline your daily expense management.
-Whether you're managing personal household budgets or tracking operational costs for a small business, this tool ensures every expense—from micro-transactions to major bills—is accounted for, giving you total clarity over your financial health.
+**Personal Expense Calculator** is a financial tracking tool designed to streamline your daily expense management.
+Whether you're managing personal household budgets or tracking operational costs for a small business, this tool ensures every expense from **small transactions to major bill** is accounted for, giving you total awareness over your financial budget.

 ---

 ## ✨ Key Benefits

-- **🔄 Real-Time Clarity:** Keeps your financial status transparent and up-to-date.
+- **🔄 Real-Time Clarity:** Keeps your financial status transparent and uptodate.
 - **📊 Comprehensive Expense Tracking:** Calculates every expense, big or small, without missing a detail.
 - **💡 Smart Savings:** Helps you analyze spending habits and curb unnecessary expenses.
 - **⏱️ Time Saver:** Designed for speed and simplicity—ideal for individuals and busy small business owners.